Quantum Token Obfuscation via Superposition: A Post-Quantum Security Framework Using Multi-Basis Verification and Entropy-Driven Evolution: Results

 \section{Results}

-The following section presents a comprehensive analysis of the security evaluation metrics obtained through the proposed enhanced temporal evolution method for token generation.
-Key metrics and findings include token generation quality, entropy analysis, and security verification metrics.
+This section presents a comprehensive analysis of the security evaluation metrics obtained through the proposed enhanced temporal evolution method for token generation.
+The results validate the effectiveness of the system in ensuring token security, entropy quality, and resistance to adversarial attacks.